Siddha911/Citibike-data-project/README.md

 Below is a [dashboard](https://lookerstudio.google.com/s/hVFgIfuZ_GM) that provides answers to the questions posed.
 ![Alt text](images/citibike_dashoard.png)
 ## **Reproducing**
 To reproduce the project, you will need to follow the steps below.
-Note that you will need to have certain tools and credentials to complete the setup. \
+Note that you will need to have certain tools and credentials to complete the setup.
   1. If you need to set up a virtual machine, account, project or service account in Google Cloud Platform, please refer to the [detailed instructions](https://github.com/DataTalksClub/data-engineering-zoomcamp/tree/main/01-docker-terraform/1_terraform_gcp) from the DataTalksClub team.
 Also, these great guys have a [guide](https://github.com/DataTalksClub/data-engineering-zoomcamp/tree/main/01-docker-terraform/1_terraform_gcp/terraform) for perform the execution steps to create your Terraform infrastructure.
   2. Clone the project's GitHub repository to your local machine:
      ```
      git clone https://github.com/Siddha911/Citibike-data-project.git
   3. Run the following command to start the docker containers for MageAI and its underlying Postgres database:
      ```
-     docker-compose -f docker/docker-compose.yml up -d
+     docker-compose -f mageai/docker-compose.yml up -d
+  4. Then run this command to have a ready-made pipeline in your MageAI:
+     ```
+     mv pipeline mageai/magic-zoomcamp/pipelines